 4. Get More Bang for Your Buck

-If you have good timing with sales and bundles, you can obtain hundreds of dollars worth of games at a fraction of their retail price.
-But you can only take advantage of this if you're a patient gamer since games usually don't go on sale or participate in bundles when they're brand spankin' new.
+If you have good timing with sales and bundles, you can obtain hundreds of dollars worth of games at a fraction of retail price.
+But you can only take advantage of this if you're a patient gamer since games don't go on sale when they're brand spankin' new.

 5. Escape the Hardware Treadmill

-As someone who's never had a cutting-edge PC, sometimes I feel like I've been pushed into the patient gaming lifestyle out of necessity, not choice.
-My system can’t handle modern games, and I probably won’t be able to play them until I build another mid-line PC in a few years.
-(Or when Google Stadia takes off!)
+As someone who's never had a cutting-edge PC, I sometimes feel like I've been pushed into the patient gaming lifestyle out of necessity, not choice.

 The Downsides of Patient Gaming

-There's something special about doing things with others and partaking in the same experience.
+There's something special about doing things with others and partaking in a shared experience.
 It's human nature.
-Being a strict patient gamer means you miss out on that.
+Strictly speaking, patient gamers miss out on that.